Joel2kc/Terraform-prestashop-azure/README.md

 database credentials are passed in as environment variables and the database data is kept safe using a Docker volume so it survives container restarts.

-## Project Structure

-main.tf — core Terraform configuration defining all Azure resources variables.tf — variable declarations for all configurable values terraform.tfvars.example — example values file showing what inputs are needed inventory.ini — Ansible inventory pointing to the provisioned VM playbook.yml — Ansible playbook that installs Docker and deploys the application

 ## How to Use This Project

 Start by copying terraform.tfvars.example to terraform.tfvars and filling in